China declares cryptocurrencies illegal

 In the short term various cryptocurrencies have plunged in value, with bitcoin losing around £1500 / $2000 in price (it's lost about 10% of its value in a week).
 But fluctuations are fluctuations and what this decision means for cryptocurrencies in the longer term is anyone's guess—these are uncharted waters.

 Messing with the CCP is not on any sane individual's to-do list, and the people with the money to run these operations have the money to run them elsewhere.
 The CCP's rationale has always been that cryptocurrencies are an unpredictable and foolish investment, as well as a means of money-laundering.
-Whether a government can effectively regulate cryptocurrencies out of its society is no longer an open question, but an experiment-in-progress.
+Whether a government can effectively regulate cryptocurrencies out of its society is now an experiment-in-progress.